TarGz/BlowPipe/README.md

 ```
-> Nerf Dart Parametric BlowPipe Inspire by [Franck Youdine](https://twitter.com/fyoudine) Nerf dart paper blowpipe
+> Nerf darts Parametric BlowPipe Inspire by [Franck Youdine](https://twitter.com/fyoudine) Nerf darts paper blowpipe

 ![image](img/usage.jpg)

 ## DISCLAIMER

-You are using this at your own risks, nerf dart are relatively safe but can still hurts eyes.
+You are using this at your own risks, nerf darts are relatively safe but can still hurts eyes.
 I can not been made responsible of any stupid things you will do with this.

 ## ABOUT

-Nerf dart are fun, specially in office opens pace, but Nerf gun are not very powerful and not accurate at all.
+Nerf darts are fun, specially in office opens pace, but Nerf gun are not very powerful and not accurate at all.
-We have used them a lot in the office and then Franck Youdine made a paper blowpipe to send dart.
+We have used them a lot in the office and then Franck Youdine made a paper blowpipe to send darts.
 It was so accurate and so powerful that I decided to build one using my 3D printer.

 The longer the pipe the more it will be accurate, it was a bit challenging to print a long pipe has pipe need to be printed vertically.
 That were I came with the idea of module that could be connected and printed separately.